-Front Panel of the SLM224G4S
+Front Panel of the SLM2048

-- System (Green/Amber) Lights up green to indicate that the Switch is powered on. - Lights up amber while the Switch is performing a system self-test.
-Blinks amber if the self-test fails. - LINK/ACT (1-24) (Green) Lights up to indicate a functional 10/100 Mbps network link through the corresponding port (1 through 24) with an attached device.
-Blinks while the Switch is actively sending or receiving data over that port. - Stack (G1-G4) (Amber) Lights up to indicate that the corresponding port (G1 through G4) is linked to another switch.
-(Two of these LEDs will be lit if switch stacking is properly configured.) - LINK/ACT (G1-G4) (Green) Blinks when the Switch is actively sending or receiving data over the corresponding port (G1 through G4). - 1000M (G1-G4) (Yellow) Lights up to indicate a functional 1 Gbpsconnectiononthecorresponding port (G1 through G4) with an attached device. - Ethernet 1-24 The Switch is equipped with 24 auto-sensing, Ethernet network ports, which use RJ-45 connectors.
-The Fast Ethernet ports support network speeds of 10 Mbps or 100 Mbps.
-They can operate in half- and full-duplex modes.
-Auto-sensing technology enables each port to automatically detect the speed of the device connected to it (10 Mbps or 100 Mbps), and adjust its speed and duplex accordingly. - G1-G4 The Switch is equipped with 4 autosensing Gigabit Ethernet network ports, which use RJ-45 connectors.
-The Gigabit Ethernet ports support network speeds of 10 Mbps, 100 Mbps, or 1000 Mbps.
+- SYSTEM (Green) Lights up to indicate that the Switch is powered on.
+Blinks while the Switch is performing a system self-test. - LNK/ACT (1-48) (Green) Lights up to indicate a functional 10/100/1000 Mbps network link through the corresponding port (1 through 48) with an attached device.
+Blinks to indicate that the Switch is actively sending or receiving data over that port. - Gigabit (1-48) (Amber) Lights up to indicate a functional 1000 Mbps connection on the corresponding port (1 through 48) with an attached device. - Reset Press and hold the Reset Button for less than ten seconds to reboot the Switch.
+Press and hold the Reset Button for more than ten seconds to reset the Switch's settings to the factory defaults. - Ethernet 1-48 The Switch is equipped with 48 auto-sensing, Ethernet network ports, which use RJ-45 connectors.
+The Fast Ethernet ports support network speeds of 10 Mbps, 100 Mbps, or 1000 Mbps.
 They can operate in half- and full-duplex modes.
 Auto-sensing technology enables each port to automatically detect the speed of the device connected to it (10 Mbps, 100 Mbps, or 1000 Mbps), and adjust its speed and duplex accordingly.